-- Introduction of Electronic Meter Reading System - > Application of punitive measure for late or non-payment - Introduction of Private Subcontracting System - (6) Comparison of previous rates and current rates of water supply charge rates that were revised in January 2018.
+- Introduction of Electronic Meter Reading System - > Application of punitive measure for late or non-payment - Introduction of Private Subcontracting System - (6) Comparison of previous rates and current rates of water supply charge

+Table 2.3-4 shows a comparison of the rates of water supply charge until December 2017 and the current rates that were revised in January 2018.
 In these revisions, there is no change to the fixed cleaning charge, and a charge system was brought over in which an equal sewerage charge was added to the water supply charge.
-In the previous rate, a flat rate that had been applied to the Household was also applied to the non-government water consumers, which was 1,305 Iraq Dinar for homes with a total floor space of 100m or less, and 3,105 Iraq Dinar for 100m or more.
+In the previous rate, a flat rate that had been applied to the Household was also applied to the non-government water consumers, which was 1,305 Iraq Dinar for homes with a total floor space of 100m2 or less, and 3,105 Iraq Dinar for 100m2 or more.
 In the current rate system, the flat rate for the Household is abolished, and the same rate as the Non-Government Sector is applied to them.